How Does Real Estate Commission Work? Your Complete Guide

 This commission split will vary based on the agent’s agreement with their broker.
 The split is usually determined by an agent’s experience balanced against the services and leads the broker provides the agent with.

-For example, suppose the split between the broker and listing agent is 50%.
-That means that the agent and broker each get a $5,000 share of the $10,000 commission.
+For example, let’s say the split between the broker and listing agent is 50%.
+That means the agent and broker each get a $5,000 share of the $10,000 commission.

-From that $5,000, an agent would be responsible for paying federal and state taxes, which could amount to 30% or more.
-This leaves them with a net of $3,500.
+From that $5,000, an agent would be responsible for paying federal and state taxes, which could amount to 30% or more, leaving them with a net of $3,500.

 However, that $3,500 isn’t what the agent gets to take home.
 From their commission split, both the agent and the broker will then pay for expenses directly related to the sale of a home.